 The BJJ Kimura from side control is one of the best submissions in Brazilian jiu-jitsu and mixed martial arts.
 Indeed, the kimura side control is so effective in the same way as the triangle choke and armbar that force your opponent to tap out.

-The BJJ Kimura submission from the side control is one of the sneakiest Brazilian Jiu-Jitsu and Mixed Martial Arts attacks alongside the triangle choke, Armbar, etc. Besides, the kimura lock move had become famous in the BJJ grappling martial arts.
-And, this happened since 1951 when Masahiko Kimura use it to submit Hélio Gracie in the Maracanã Stadium ahead of 20.000 spectators.
+Besides, the kimura lock move had become famous in grappling martial arts.
+And, this happened in 1951 when Masahiko Kimura used it to submit Hélio Gracie in the Maracanã Stadium ahead of 20.000 spectators.

 Otherwise, the kimura move could be achievable almost from every position in Brazilian jiu-jitsu and MMA.
 During this article, you’ll learn some key points to get an easy kimura lock submission from side control.

-How To Do The BJJ Kimura From Side Control In Gi and No-Gi Jiu-Jitsu?
+How to Do a Kimura from Side Control In Gi and No-Gi Jiu-Jitsu?

 Almost every BJJ practitioner is familiar with the kimura submission.
 Moreover, most of them – also BJJ beginners- have fun hunting to the kimura lock from closed guard, but they more likely fail to perform it from the side control position.

-Here is an awesome BJJ tutorial video on how to the perfect jiu-jitsu kimura move in Gi and No-Gi by John Danaher.
+Here is an incredible BJJ tutorial video on the perfect jiu-jitsu kimura move in Gi and No-Gi by John Danaher.

 Source: Bernardo Faria BJJ Fanatics

-Here is another BJJ Video that present two awesome ways to get the traditional side control kimura lock.
+Here is another BJJ Video that presents two incredible ways to get the traditional side control kimura lock.

-Speak your mind.
-What’s your favorite BJJ submission?
+Speak your mind; what’s your favorite BJJ side control submission?